Byenna/hans_edwin/README.md

 # hans_edwin
-A website created with Vue.js to manage products easier
+A website created with html, css and javascript